Transplantation and Organ Engineering Research

-About this Research Thrust
+About the Research Thrust

 The Department of Surgery at Massachusetts General Hospital is home to a multidisciplinary transplantation and organ engineering research center that works at the interface of basic and clinical science to uncover more about transplantation immunobiology.